croaky/blog/articles/heroku-postgres-restore-staging-development.md

 to restore Heroku Postgres data from production to staging and from production to development environments.

-They depend only on standard Unix tools, Postgres CLIs, and the Heroku CLI.
+They depend only on standard Unix tools and Postgres and Heroku CLIs.
 They can be customized per-project for pre- and post-processing.

 ## Restore to staging